andrewabest/AWS-Workshop/README.md

 * [Exercise Four - CloudFormation + DSC](https://github.com/andrewabest/AWS-Workshop/blob/master/Exercise4.md)
 * Exercise Five - CloudFormation + DSC + Octopus (Form like Voltron)
 * Discussion time - Automating infrastructure

+### Disclaimer

+What is presented here is 101 level infrastructure automation, and is not intended as a production solution.
+Most production rollouts in AWS will involve a significantly more complex setup to enforce appropriate security and scalability - for a reference architecture, see [Amazon's examples](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario3.html).